neilslater/games_dice/README.md

     3d10m6

 When rolled, this will score from 0 to 3 - the number of the ten-sided dice that scored 6 or higher.

+The full version of this modifier, allows you to specify from 1 to 3 parameters:

+    3d10m:[VALUE_COMPARISON],[MAP_VALUE],[DESCRIPTION].

+Where:

+ * VALUE_COMPARISON is one of >, >= (default), ==, <= < plus an integer to set conditions on when the map should occur
+ * MAP_VALUE is an integer that will be used in place of a result from a die, default value is 1
+  * maps are tested in order that they are declared, and first one that matches is applied
+  * when at least one map has been defined, all unmapped values default to 0
+ * DESCRIPTION is a word or character to use to denote the map in any explanation

+Examples:

+    9d6x.m:10.           # Roll 9 six-sided "exploding" dice, and count 1 for any result of 10 or more 9d6x.m:10,1,S.       # Same as above, but with each success marked with "S" in the explanation

 #### Keepers